 Before you even lift your shears or turn on your trimmer, take a moment to assess the shape and size of the hedge or bush you're about to trim.
 If it’s a formal hedge, aim for a clean and symmetrical finish.
 For informal hedges, it’s more about maintaining natural shape while encouraging healthy regrowth.
 Also make note of any overgrown or misshapen areas you want to target first.

-Once you’re ready to start, begin at the top of your hedge.
-This gives you a flat reference point and helps guide the rest of the trim.
+Work your way up to the top of your hedge.
 Work slowly and evenly, keeping your blade parallel to the top of the hedge.
 If your hedge is tall, use a trimmer with an adjustable cutting head to make the job easier and safer.

 4. Clear away clippings and step back